-- 84) Subject to the requirements of Article 87, a competitor may use several cars for practice and the race provided that : - a) he has no more than three cars available for use at any one time; - b) he uses no more than two cars for each practice session (other than when a third driver is used under Article 58).
-A car will be deemed to have been used once the timing transponder has shown that it has left the pit lane; - c) they are all of the same make and were entered in the Championship by the same competitor, - d) they have been scrutineered in accordance with these Sporting Regulations, - e) each car carries its driver's race number. - Any driver who decides to use another race car or a spare car following the qualifying practice session, must start the race from the pit lane following the procedures detailed in Article 136.
-Under these circumstances no restrictions on fuel load will be applied. - 86) No change of car is permitted after the start of the race. - A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area. - 87) a) Each driver may use no more than one engine for two consecutive Events in which his team competes.
-Should a driver use a replacement engine before the end of the qualifying practice session he will drop ten places on the starting grid at that Event each time a further engine is used.
-Unless the driver fails to finish the race (see below) the engine fitted to the car at the end of the Event must remain in it until the end of the next.
-Any driver who failed to finish the race at the first of the two Events for reasons beyond the control of the team or driver, may start the second with a different engine without a penalty being incurred. - b) If a driver is replaced after the first of a two Event period, having finished the first Event, the replacement driver must use the engine which was used for the first Event. - c) Should a driver use a replacement engine after the qualifying practice session at either of the two Events, he will be required to start the relevant race from the back of the starting grid in accordance with Article 130. - d) After consultation with the relevant engine supplier the FIA will attach seals to each engine in order to ensure that no significant moving parts can be rebuilt or replaced.

-- Following the first of the two Events, and within two hours of the end of the post race parc fermé, further seals will be applied in order to ensure that the engine cannot be run until the second Event.
-These seals will be removed at 09.00 on the day of initial scrutineering at the second Event. - e) Other than the straightforward replacement of one engine unit with another, a change will also be deemed to have taken place if any of the FIA seals are damaged or removed from the original engine after it has been used for the first time.
+- 83) Except when a car is being run under Article 58(b), Each competitor may have no more than two cars available for use at any one time during an Event.
+Any partially assembled survival cell will be deemed to be a car in this context if it is fitted with an engine, any front suspension, bodywork, radiators, oil tanks or heat exchangers. - Any driver who decides to use another race car following the qualifying practice session, must start the race from the pit lane following the procedures detailed in Article 136.
+Under these circumstances no restrictions on fuel load will be applied. - 85) No change of car is permitted after the start of the race. - A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area. - 86) a) Each driver may use no more than one engine for two consecutive Events in which his team competes.
+Should a driver use a replacement engine before the end of the qualifying practice session he will drop ten places on the starting grid at that Event each time a further engine is used. - Unless the driver fails to finish the race (see below) the engine fitted to the car at the end of the Event must remain in it until the end of the next Event.
+Any driver who failed to finish the race at the first of the two Events for reasons beyond the control of the team or driver, may start the second with a different engine without a penalty being incurred. - An engine will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - b) If a driver is replaced after the first of a two Event period, having finished the first Event, the replacement driver must use the engine which was used for the first Event. - Should a driver use a replacement engine after the qualifying practice session at either of the two Events, he will be required to start the relevant race from the back of the starting grid in accordance with Article 130. - d) After consultation with the relevant engine supplier the FIA will attach seals to each engine in order to ensure that no significant moving parts can be rebuilt or replaced. - Following the first of the two Events, and within two hours of the end of the post race parc fermé, exhaust blanking plates (with one 10mm diameter inspection hole per cylinder) and further seals will be applied in order to ensure that the engine cannot be run until the second Event.
+These seals will be removed at 09.00 on the day of initial scrutineering at the second Event.